New place, new laws

 Want to capture one last snapshot of your family in the airport before you board the plane?
 In Kazakhstan, it’s against the law.
 Photography in and around airports is illegal, and taking pictures of military and official buildings is frowned upon as well.
 Find out why it's illegal to take pictures of the Eiffel Tower at night, too.

 Tourists may be surprised to discover that marijuana is outlawed in Jamaica.
-Since 1913, Jamaican law has stated that the cultivation, use or possession of marijuana is illegal.
+Since 1913, Jamaican law has stated that the cultivation, use, or possession of marijuana is illegal.
 People caught with even a small amount of the plant can face a lengthy prison sentence.
-Here are 7 things you should know about avoiding drugged driving.

 Pack a breathalyzer in France